 Introduction

 In any board, it is the role of the chair to ensure that the board is exercising sound governance and has appropriate policies and structures in place.
 The chair is not the “Boss’’ in the traditional sense but, rather, is a “first among equals”.
+A good chair has a focus on welding a board and the CE into an effective leadership team.

 It is common for any chair to have to publicly represent the board and its policies.
 In the Crown sector this can be very important as the work of Crown-connected organisations is often carried out under a public spotlight and there can be intense public interest in matters relating to Crown organisations.
 The role of the then Creative New Zealand Chair, in 2004, in publicly representing his organisation’s views on issues arising over New Zealand’s participation in the Venice Biennale is an example in our sector.